VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Algorithm

 The analytical foundation of \tool is a collection of diagnosis-oriented medical QA cases, \( \mathcal{C}=\{c_1,\dots,c_n\} \).
 Each case \( c\in\mathcal{C} \) is represented as \( c=(q,\mathcal{O},y^{*},\hat{y},P^{g},P^{r}) \), where \( q \) is the clinical question, \( \mathcal{O} \) denotes the candidate diagnosis set, \( y^{*} \) is the ground-truth diagnosis, \( \hat{y} \) is the model-predicted diagnosis, \( P^{g} \) is the set of model-generated reasoning paths, and \( P^{r} \) is the set of KG-grounded reference reasoning paths.
 This representation supports our goal of preserving the inner reasoning structure that leads to the answer.

-\textit{\textbf{Medical QA dataset.}} Medical QA is a free-form multiple-choice medical QA dataset in which each item typically consists of a clinical question and a set of candidate answers requiring professional biomedical knowledge and multi-step inference ~\cite{jin2021medqa,kim2024medexqa}.
-A typical case in such QA datasets is: ``A 27-year-old man presents with abdominal pain, fever, and nausea ...
+\textit{\textbf{Medical QA dataset.}} Medical QA is a free-form multiple-choice medical QA dataset in which each item typically consists of a clinical question and a set of candidate answers requiring professional biomedical knowledge and multi-step inference ~\cite{jin2021medqa}.
+A typical case in such QA datasets is: ``A 27-year-old man presents with abdominal pain and nausea ...
 Which of the following is the most likely diagnosis?'' with a set of diagnostic options.
-We utilize a representative Medical QA benchmark, MedQA~\cite{jin2021medqa}, a medical QA benchmark compiled from professional medical licensing examinations (Fig.~\ref{fig:pipeline}-A).
-The original MedQA benchmark covers English, Simplified Chinese, and Traditional Chinese, with 12,723, 34,251, and 14,123 questions, respectively~\cite{jin2021medqa}.
-Its questions span diverse medical content including diseases, symptoms, pathophysiology, laboratory findings, pharmacology, diagnosis, treatment, and clinical management~\cite{jin2021medqa,singhal2023multimedqa}.
+We utilize MedQA~\cite{jin2021medqa}, a representative medical QA benchmark compiled from professional medical licensing examinations (Fig.~\ref{fig:pipeline}-A).
+The original MedQA benchmark covers 61,097 questions~\cite{jin2021medqa}, which spans diverse medical content including diseases, symptoms, pathophysiology, laboratory findings, pharmacology, treatment, and clinical management~\cite{jin2021medqa,singhal2023multimedqa}.
 In our work, we retain 530 diagnostic-related QAs by filtering MedQA for cases in which the candidate diagnoses and the question are centered on diseases and symptoms, ensuring consistency with the diagnosis-oriented reasoning paths and Bio-KG grounding used in our analysis.

 \textit{\textbf{Biomedical knowledge graph.}} We incorporate a Bio-KG to provide external medical grounding for reasoning analysis (Fig.~\ref{fig:pipeline}-B).
 In our system, the knowledge graph is used to align model-generated medical entities to a shared biomedical concept space, to verify whether observed reasoning transitions are supported by biomedical relations.
 We choose the integrative Biomedical Knowledge Hub (iBKH)~\cite{su2023ibkh} as the Bio-KG. iBKH integrates 18 biomedical data sources and contains 2,384,501 entities spanning 11 entity types, together with 45 relation types over 18 kinds of entity pairs~\cite{su2023ibkh}.
 Its entity vocabulary covers major biomedical categories such as diseases, symptoms, drugs, genes, pathways, anatomy, molecules, and side effects, while its relations encode diverse biomedical associations across these concept types~\cite{su2023ibkh}.
 In our system, we mainly focus on the 19,236 diseases and 1,361 symptoms in iBKH together with medically meaningful relations among them, such as \textit{parent-of}, \textit{resemble}, and \textit{present}, because these entity types constitute the most directly diagnosis-relevant concept space for constructing effective reasoning paths, while other biomedical entity types are less central to the diagnostic task in our work.